Want to jump straight to the code?

 A £10 Bluetooth OBD2 dongle plugged into the diagnostic port exposes a firehose of PIDs: RPM, coolant temperature, throttle position, short and long-term fuel trims, O2 sensor voltages, intake manifold pressure, the lot.
 A small Python script on a Raspberry Pi tucked behind the glovebox polls the dongle over RFCOMM and publishes each reading to car.<vin>.<pid>.

 Because monoblok compiles for ARM, the broker itself runs on the same Pi.
-A 5G hat gives it an uplink, so conditioned streams go straight to Peter’s backend without ever shipping raw PIDs over the cellular link.
-Conditioning at the edge, dashboards and storage in the cloud.
+A 5G hat gives it an uplink, so conditioned streams go straight to Peter’s reporting system without ever shipping raw PIDs over the cellular link.
+Conditioning at the edge, analysis in the cloud.
+(For an even smaller edge, see tinyblok: same idea on an ESP32-C6.)

 What Peter wants: